JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 1.md

 	bbedit /Applications/MAMP/bin/php/php5.4.10/conf/php.ini

-That will open BBEdit via the command line & open the `php.ini` at the same time.
+That will open BBEdit via the command line and open the `php.ini` at the same time.
 Or if you are more comfortable doing it all in the command line, you can open the file with [GNU nano][3]—the command line editor I like to use which comes with all Mac OS X installs—like so:

 	nano /Applications/MAMP/bin/php/php5.4.10/conf/php.ini